Cognitive Behavioral Therapy

 14. Always Being Right

-We are continually on trial to prove that our opinions and actions are correct.
-Being wrong is unthinkable and we will go to any length to demonstrate our rightness.
-For example, “I don’t care how badly arguing with me makes you feel, I’m going to win this argument no matter what because I’m right.”
-Being right often is more important than the feelings of others around a person who engages in this cognitive distortion, even loved ones.
+Those who must always be right are continually on trial to prove that their opinions and actions are correct.
+Being wrong is unthinkable, and they will go to any length to demonstrate their rightness.
+Often, being right is more important than the feelings of others, even loved ones.
+For example: “I don’t care how badly arguing with me makes you feel, I’m going to win this argument no matter what because I’m right.”

 15. Heaven’s Reward Fallacy